Mocking with MockingKit

 }

 The two options are identical except from the mock property.
-You use them in exactly the same way.
+You can then use your mock type in exactly the same way as any other mock.

 Invoking function calls

-To invoke functions, you need to create a MockReference for each function you want to mock.
-A mock reference is basically just a function reference that is used for invokation and inspection.
+To use function invokation, you need to create a MockReference for each function you want to mock.
+This is basically just a function reference that is used for invokation & inspection.

 Let’s implement the Printer protocol from earlier and mock the print function: